idoko-emmanuel/Laravel-HackerNews-API/README.md

 Once the queue worker is running, you can add jobs to the queue using the dispatch method.

+## Command
+The app:fetch-data command is used to fetch data from the Hacker News API.
+To use this command, navigate to your project's root directory and run the following command in your terminal:

+    php artisan app:fetch-data

+This will dispatch the FetchHackernewsData job which will fetch the data from the API and store it in your database.
+You can configure the type of data to fetch by updating the spooltype configuration option in your config/hackernews.php file.

+After running the command, you will see a message indicating that the command was successful.
+The fetched data will be stored in your database and can be accessed via your application's models.

 ## Endpoints
 You can setup the version of your API endpoint in the hackernews config file.
 The default is set to "v1" which stands for version one.